Thursday 23 April 2020 at 6.00pm

 _ _ _ _ _ _ _ _ _

-Prof Claire Robinson will be speaking at The Whare, Tāmaki Pātaka Kōrero, Auckland Central Library in Lorne Street, at 5.15 pm.
+Prof Claire Robinson spoke at The Whare, Tāmaki Pātaka Kōrero, Auckland Central Library in Lorne Street, at 5.15 pm.

 Promises, Promises: A lively history of political advertising, from the first election of the modern era in 1938 to today